Pass Me a Joint: Nathaniel Rateliff Celebrates Willie Nelson's Birthday

-Willie Nelson's birthday is coming up on April 29, and to celebrate the occasion and honor a bona fide songwriting hero, friend Nathaniel Rateliff dropped a new track called "Willie's Birthday."
+To celebrate the occasion and honor a bona fide songwriting hero, friend Nathaniel Rateliff dropped a new track called "Willie's Birthday" back on April 24.
+Today, Rateliff released a Rett Rogers-directed music video for the song.

 "The world has gone crazy, but we've still got Willie, and all the good things he's done for us here," sings Rateliff, in a spot-on imitation of Nelson's songwriting style.